Codium-ai/pr-agent/docs/docs/tools/custom_suggestions.md

 """
 ```

-Remmeber - with this tool, you are the prompter.
+Remember - with this tool, you are the prompter.
 Be specific, clear, and concise in the instructions.
 Specify relevant aspects that you want the model to focus on. \
 You might benefit from several trial-and-error iterations, until you get the correct prompt for your use case.

 ## Example usage